Last updated - February 24, 2020

-A lot of times, visitors on your eCommerce store don’t know exactly what they want.
+A lot of times, visitors to your eCommerce store don’t know exactly what they want.
 Or, other times they know what product they want, but have reached the homepage of your store.
-In either cases, good product filtering options can help users to get to a specific product quickly.
+In either case, good product filtering options can help users to get to a specific product quickly.
 A good search option might do the trick, but narrowing down to a product or group of products through a structured path is a fulfilling exercise for shoppers.
 It may seem strange to know that a vast majority of online stores don’t have an advanced product filter system.
-Unfortunately, that means a not so great user experience for the large number of eCommerce users.
+Unfortunately, that means a not so great user experience for a large number of eCommerce users.
 However, if you are using WooCommerce, there are plenty of options to help you.
 This article presents to you some of the best WooCommerce product filter plugins.

 Best WooCommerce product filter plugins